olivMertens/voicerag-realtime-aisearch/README.md

    Once the app is running, when you navigate to the URL above you should see the start screen of the app:
    ![app screenshot](docs/talktoyourdataappairfrance.png)

-   To try out the app, click the "Start conversation button", say "Hello", and then ask a question about your data like "What is the whistleblower policy for Contoso electronics?"
+   To try out the app, click the "microphone ubtton", say "Hello", and then ask a question about your data like "what is the status of the flight AF1234?".

 ## Guidance